 As one of the leading music institutes in Mumbai, we present the three main, and less brought up, reasons on why a person should learn at least one Indian Musical Instrument.

-1. Music is a part of our everyday life: From forming the foundation of our prayer songs to humming the latest hits in the shower, every Indian has some form of attachment to melody of Indian Music.
-Learning a musical instrument, especially of Indian origin gives you a talent that is celebrated everyday of your life, be it performing on a small, colony stage for the festival with your family and neighbors cheering or on a global stage to the cheers of the world.
+From forming the foundation of our prayer songs to humming the latest hits in the shower, every Indian has some form of attachment to melody of Indian Music.
+Learning A Musical Instrument, especially of Indian origin gives you a talent that is celebrated everyday of your life, be it performing on a small, colony stage for the festival with your family and neighbors cheering or on a global stage to the cheers of the world.

 Music as a part of our culture is such an integral form of life and living that we seldom realize how we set our daily tasks to the melody encompassing us all.
 With the youth of our country taking up Indian Musical art form as a profession and experimenting with them in their own way, they are constantly creating a new symphony; a symphony that has brought together the tune of ancient India and the rhythm of the modern nation and created the inescapable Indian melody beating through a billion hearts.